How to Get Rid of Bees Safely (Most People Do This Wrong)

 Bottom line: expert help removes guesswork, reduces risk, and prevents repeat problems.

-Once bees are gone, the goal is to make sure they don’t see your home as a useful spot again.
-Bees return to places that meet their needs.
+Once bees are gone, the goal is to make sure they do not see your home as a useful spot again.
+Bees return to places that still have water, food, shelter, old hive material, or scent traces.

 What helps long term: